ychoy/mongoose/README.md

 ```

 >Note: Every model instance that we store in the database is assigned an ID.
-In Mongo there will be a key of `_id` with a 24 character string.
+In MongoDB, IDs have a key of `_id` and a value that is a 24-character string.
 We can use this ID later to look up a particular record.
 Later on we'll look at how we can use those IDs can help us form relationships in the database.

 ## CRUD Operations with Mongoose

-Yesterday, when we wanted to access or manipulate stored data, we worked with an array.
-We were sending along the whole array, finding single objects in an array, adding objects to an array, and deleting elements from an array.
+Until now, when we wanted to access or manipulate stored data on our server, we worked with an array.
+We were sending around the whole array, finding single objects in an array, adding objects to an array, and deleting elements from an array.

 <details>
   <summary>At what API route did we complete each of the above?</summary>